Healthy Oatmeal Spinach Pancakes (GF)

 A stack of green spinach pancakes topped with berry compote

-I’m no stranger to pancakes – I’ve recently shared a recipe for Aebleskiver Danish Pancakes (Blueberry Mini Pancake Balls), have recipes for fluffy Japanese pancakes, and a pancake cake – and you may be surprised to hear this isn’t even my first spinach pancakes recipe – I also have these high-protein pancakes!
+I’m no stranger to pancakes – I’ve recently shared a recipe for Aebleskiver Danish Pancakes (Blueberry Mini Pancake Balls), have recipes for fluffy Japanese-style pancakes, and a pancake cake – and you may be surprised to hear this isn’t even my first spinach pancakes recipe – I also have these fluffy protein pancakes!
 This time, I am making spinach pancakes though – and all with just a blender and pan!

-Whether it’s St. Patrick’s day, Christmas time, or you’re wanting a way to beef up your morning pancakes with some extra nutrients, then these spinach pancakes are for you!
-Not only do they look great, but – just like how adding a massive handful of spinach to your morning smoothie isn’t going to taste like spinach, these healthy spinach pancakes also don’t taste like spinach at all!
+Whether it’s St. Patrick’s Day, Christmas time, or you want a way to beef up your morning pancakes with some extra nutrients, then these spinach pancakes are for you!
+Not only do they look great, but – just like how adding a massive handful of spinach to your healthy smoothy recipes isn’t going to taste like spinach, these healthy spinach pancakes also don’t taste like spinach at all!

 A slice of green pancakes